Project type: Solar

 Project status: In operation, no credits available

-Annual CO₂ reduction: Around 0.4 t CO2 / solar kit
+Annual emission reduction of the whole project: Around 0.4 t CO2 / solar kit

 This project promotes off-grid solar power for underserved rural communities in Kenya by providing affordable and modular solar kits.
 One particular focus is on finding solutions for solar e-waste in rural areas to avoid potential negative impact on health and the environment.